 - Lender-paid mortgage insurance, in which you pay a slightly higher interest rate in exchange for your lender paying the insurance in an upfront lump sum.

 The interest on a home equity loan or HELOC is deductible if you use the money to buy, build or substantially improve your home, according to the IRS.
 The interest on lender-paid mortgage insurance is tax-deductible, but unlike regular mortgage insurance, lender-paid mortgage insurance doesn’t “fall off” or end when you have sufficient equity.
 You pay the higher interest rate until you sell or refinance.

-Once you know the costs of your various options, you still have to answer the question: Should you refinance?
+Once you know your various options, you still have to answer the question: Should you refinance?

 Mortgage expert Dick Lepre suggests you first calculate whether you can save money with a no-cost refinance — one that doesn’t require you to pay anything out of pocket.
 If you can’t save much, then you probably shouldn’t refinance.

 If you could lower your payment, though, then you proceed to the next step, which is seeing how much you can save by paying closing costs yourself.

 “If you get your money back in less than two years, then it’s a good deal,” Lepre says.
 “If it takes more than five years, it’s a bad deal.
 Anything in between is a coin toss.”